Faysal105/QuickCart/README.md

 - Visual Studio

 ## How to Run

+### Using Visual Studio
-1. Clone the repository
+1. Clone the repository or download ZIP
 2. Open QuickCart.sln in Visual Studio
+3. Set QuickCart as Startup Project
-3. Press *Start* to run
+4. Press *Start (F5)* to run

+### Requirements
+- Visual Studio 2019 or later
+- .NET Desktop Development workload
+-

 ## Author
 Faysal Ahmed